UoN-CS/dsda-y2-interfaces-in-practice/README.md

 * The input range is invalid, e.g. the start date is after the end date.

 The client can pro-actively check that it is providing valid data using the `has_usage_for_range` method which returns `True` or `False`

+## Development Journal

+In this section, we are just document what we are doing as we progress through the imiplementation so you can see the process from two perspectives.

+### Front End (Simon)

+### Back End (Adam)